You probably already know about QR codes. You can’t really escape them from at the moment – they seem to be everywhere.

 Printing companies are one of the biggest fans of QR codes – and it’s no wonder.
 QR codes not only bridge the communications gap between ink-on-paper (or maybe that should be “toner-and-substrate”) and the internet.
 Their current “flavor of the month” status is helping to make print relevant again in a world where marketers are increasingly spoiled for choice in finding the most relevant communication medium for their target audience.

 Unfortunately the vast majority of QR code-based campaigns are painfully ineffective, since it often seems to me that the the thinking behind them didn’t really progress much further than “Hey, let’s use a QR code to get people to our website.”
 As with many new technologies, we have to wait until the novelty has worn off before we see some creativity or innovation, and and idea of the potential of the medium.
-Examples such as barcodes for buses, or the virtual supermarket.

 So, QR codes can be great in print.
 But QR codes don’t have to be printed.